Lessons from the Outrageous Lifestyle Experiments of A.J. Jacobs

 “He wrote back that it was one of the stupidest ideas he had ever heard.
 That made my day.”

 Scott Barry Kaufman, professor, researcher, and author of Wired To Create: Unraveling the Mysteries of the Creative Mind, is one of the nation’s leading experts on the science of creativity.
-He recently spoke with journalist and lecturer A.J.
+On The Psychology Podcast, Scott spoke with journalist and lecturer A.J.
 Jacobs, a self-proclaimed “human guinea pig” whose extreme lifestyle experiments have been chronicled in his four New York Times bestselling books.
 The two discussed the gritty details and lessons learned from these experiments, which include reading the entire Encyclopedia Britannica, trying to attain bodily and spiritual perfection, and building a family tree for the entire human race.

 Scott: A common theme uniting a lot of things you do is that you treat your life as an experiment.
 Do you still view that as an ongoing thing?